 BE(Hons) PhD Auck.

-Sandy is a Learning Adviser, assisting doctoral candidates and undergraduate students.
-She graduated with a BE(Hons) in Mechanical Engineering from the University of Auckland and continued to pursue her PhD with the Centre for Advanced Composite Materials where her research project involved the development of polymeric materials for biomedical applications.
-Sandy completed her PhD in 2014 and joined Student Learning Services as a Learning Adviser since 2015 and joined Research Services in 2018.
+Sandy graduated with a BE(Hons) in Mechanical Engineering from the University of Auckland and continued to pursue her PhD with the Centre for Advanced Composite Materials where her research project involved the development of polymeric materials for biomedical applications.
+Sandy was part of Student Learning Services as a Learning Adviser since 2015 and joined Research Services in 2018.